 Chances are events over recent years thrown your sales and marketing strategy for a loop at one time or another.
 You’ve canceled your events.
 Your in-person sales meetings have transitioned to phone calls.
 You may have even postponed a product launch or paused a marketing campaign.
 Now what?

 Continue Nurturing Your Relationships

-If you’re like most of our B2B clients, your sales strategy includes building one-on-one relationships across a long sales cycle.
-It’s important to continue nurturing those relationships — only your lunch meeting will need to shift to a phone call or video visit now.
 Skip the sales pitch and focus on how your clients or prospects are feeling during this stressful time.
 Yes, you can ask about their business, but only after you check on their family, their co-workers and their own mental state.
 This is not the time for a hard sell.

 Optimize Your Online Engagement

-Now more than ever, your website is your most important communication tool — a place for prospects to learn about your business and begin the sales journey.
+During uncertain periods, your website is your most important communication tool — a place for prospects to learn about your business and begin the sales journey.
 Use this time to update your website’s functionality and sharpen your marketing message.
 You can take it a step further and add new capabilities that elevate online engagement.

 - Chat functionality for instant communication with prospects

 - Videos that allow users to consume content while they work from home

 - Interactive tools like calculators or demos that offer a way to test drive your solution

 - Online forms that help visitors begin the sales process